 Progent's Microsoft, Linux, and Cisco consultants can assist you to expand your existing network resources with the Google Cloud Platform, and Progent's database experts can help make your key applications cloud capable so they can take full advantage of GCP products and services.
 Progent can help you to deploy virtual machines on Google Cloud Compute Engine, design a cost-effective storage solution with GCP Cloud Storage services, and streamline access management with Google Cloud Identity.
 Progent can also assist you to use GCP's unified tools to administer and track your Google Cloud ecosystem so it consistently provides maximum business value.

-Popular Services Available for the Google Cloud
+Key Services Offered for the Google Cloud

-Compute Engine is a service for running Windows and Linux virtual machines in the cloud, comparable to Amazon EC2 or Azure Virtual Machines.
-Compute Engine virtual machines have transparent access to Google Cloud block storage and state-of-the-art infrastructure.
-Google Cloud Compute Engine offers three classes of virtual machines in your choice of standard or custom sizes.
-GCP's N2 type VM is affordably priced and designed for common applications such as web hosting, business applications, and databases.
-The C2 type virtual machine provides up to 60 virtual CPUs for processor-intensive applications like electronic computer-aided design (ECAD) and simulations.
-Google Cloud's M2 class VM includes as much as 11.5 TB of RAM for RAM-intensive apps such as in-memory databases or in-depth analytics.
-Google's sole-tenant node option provides a physical Compute Engine server dedicated to your exclusive use.
+Compute Engine is an IaaS service for running Windows and Linux virtual machines in the cloud, comparable to Amazon EC2 or Microsoft Azure Virtual Machines.
+Compute Engine VMs have transparent access to Google Cloud block storage and advanced network infrastructure.
+GCP offers three classes of virtual machines in either pre-defined or custom machine sizes.
+GCP's N2 type virtual machine is affordably priced and intended for general-purpose applications such as web hosting, business apps, and databases.
+The C2 type virtual machine provides as many as 60 virtual CPUs (vCPUs) for processor-intensive applications like ECAD and simulations.
+Google's M2 type virtual machine includes as much as 11.5 TB of RAM for memory-intensive apps like in-memory databases or time-critical analytics.
+Google Cloud's sole-tenant node option provides a physical Compute Engine machine for your exclusive use.